persevie/statemanjs/README.md

 /** Get current state */
 get(): T;
 /**
- * State change subscription method.
+ * The method of subscribing to the status change.
- * Accepts the callback function (subscription callback),
+ * Accepts a callback function (subscription callback),
- * which will be called on each update, and the subscription parameter object.
+ * which will be called at each update, and a subscription options object.
  * In the options, you can specify information about the subscription,
- * as well as specify the condition under which the subscriber will be notified.
+ * as well as specify the condition under which the subscriber will be notified
+ * and mark the subscriber as protected.
+All subscribers are unprotected by default.
+ * Protected subscribers can only be unsubscribed using the unsubscribe method returned by this method.
  * Returns the unsubscribe callback function.
  *
  * @param subscriptionCb A function that runs on every update.